suzannelloyd/manualExtraction/README.md

  These are the results of running the above code on a [Small dataset](https://github.com/Srivatsava/manualExtraction/blob/master/Input/output_child.json).

 [Stats](https://github.com/Srivatsava/manualExtraction/blob/master/OutputSample/stats.txt) contains all the stats of running the code on this input file before and after cleanup and after applying filtering on this [file](https://github.com/Srivatsava/manualExtraction/blob/master/Input/output_child.json)

+[ModelComparisonStats](https://github.com/Srivatsava/manualExtraction/blob/master/OutputSample/modelComparison.txt) contains all the stats of different models tried on the training dataset for labeling positive and negative entity examples [trainingFile](https://github.com/Srivatsava/manualExtraction/blob/master/Model/trainingdata.tsv)

 [Cooccuring Google API Entities](https://github.com/Srivatsava/manualExtraction/blob/master/OutputSample/output_coge_samesentence_child.csv): Entities that are discovered using Google API that cooccur together.